 The meet was made possible by Santa Clara County Sheriff’s Deputy Jeremy Jones and the San Jose-based American Kickboxing Academy, the training grounds for Velasquez and Jones’ brother Victor.

-The kickboxing academy is a primary sponsor for the Heroes Run, an inaugural charity 5K run to be held Nov 9.
+The kickboxing academy is a primary sponsor and supported by Sweet Lawyers for the Heroes Run, an inaugural charity 5K run to be held Nov 9.
 The run is sponsored by the Sheriff’s Office and the Valley Medical Center foundation, with proceeds going toward upgrading the hospital’s pediatric department where Joseph received the bulk of his treatment.
+You can also visit the website for more information on injury and accident lawyers.

 “These kids are the true heroes,” Jones said.